tuyen-vuduc/mapbox-ios-objective-c/README.md

 | 66 | [VoiceOverAccessibilityExample](./mapboxqs/VoiceOverAccessibilityExample.m) |  |

 # LICENSE
-This library is release under MIT license.
+This library is release under The BSD 3-Clause License.
 You are freely to use and make changes.
 However, this license doesn't override [the license from Mapbox](https://www.mapbox.com/legal/tos).